 Material and application fee costs are subjects to change.

-Upon booking a course you will have to pay a deposit of $200 in addition to the full material cost if ordered through us ($285).
+Upon booking a course you will have to pay a deposit of $500, this is including the costs of the crewpack.

 The full course price must be paid prior to course start.
 Note that there is no ATMs on our island, so bring cash.
-Credit card payments will be subject to a 10% surcharge.
+In some cases we can accept online payment (will be subject to additional island costs)